 Fulfilling her "lifelong dream": Gymnastics veteran opens Gemini Gymnastics

-Gemini’s five other employees include assistant coach Michelle Briggs and recreational and competitive coach Olivia Griffin, who have both competed at the Junior Olympic level.
+Gemini's five other employees include assistant coach Michelle Briggs and recreational and competitive, and coach Olivia Griffin, who have both competed at the Junior Olympic level.
 Griffin was an AAU Junior Olympic All-American champion in 2010.

 Gemini Gymnastics provides gymnastics instruction for youngsters beginning at age 2.

 Garner said Gemini's goal is to provide "a safe place and friendly environment for our youth's community to go after school and teach them skills that will help them throughout their lives."

 Garner received a five-year loan from MountainOne Bank to open Gemini Gymnastics.
 She declined to share the amount.